 Our teachers create a safe and open setting, where they can guide students in exploring the world around them.

-Therefore; Summerwood supports the following CAP Purposes and Principles:
+Therefore; Summerwood supports the following CAPS Purposes and Principles:

 The National Curriculum Statement Grades R-12 serves the PURPOSES of: